jonhjelm/docs-and-training/service_implementation/advanced_authentication.md

 # Using authentication services inside a service
-The web services you deploy in CloudFlow are by default accessible by the "outside world".
+The web services you deploy in SemWES are by default accessible by the "outside world".
 They are deployed under an available URL, and they expose a SOAP interface that can be interacted with by anyone.
 For some auxiliary services, that might be ok, but in most cases you will want to restrict access